 On the shelves of Odakyu convenience store and even 7-Eleven, I found some less expensive Japanese microbrews.
 Most them weren’t as good as what I had at Beer Bar, but they were still pretty good for the price.
 There were beers like Echigo amber, which was a flavorful amber lager that I purchased more than once.

-And on a trip to Enoshima, I found some local beer, Kamakura Enoshima Beer, that sold almost everywhere for about $6 per bottle.
+And on a trip to Enoshima, I found some local beer, Kamakura Enoshima Beer, that was sold almost everywhere for about $6 per bottle.
 There were a couple brands and varieties, but I waited to buy it as I didn’t want to carry it around all day.
 When I got back near the train station, I had difficulty finding a store that sold it.
 I finally found a cold bottle at 7-Eleven and a warm bottle at a liquor store.
 Unfortunately, I missed out on trying more of the variety.

 And on my last night in Japan, I stopped in Bar Chit-Chat, which was right near my apartment in Shinyurigaoka, for the first time.
 They had another beer I hadn’t yet tried, Gargery 23, which was a bottle of rich dark porter that went well with the chilly weather that forced me to depart Japan for the warmth of Vietnam.